crabio/sensor_collector/README.md

 This app is created for collecting sensors data on mobile and smart watches.
 Collected data will be stored locally as a `.csv.gz`.
 Files from Smart Watches will be synced to the smartphone.

+## Features

+- app can collect data from accelerometer, magnetometer, gyroscope
+- app saves data to the `.csv.gz` file
+- mobile app scans periodically connected smart watch with same app
+- if app on mobile app detects files for sync on smart watches they can be synced
+- after sync to mobile device, files on smart watch will be deleted